-Award of the Bonds will be made on or before 5:00 P.M.
-Eastern Daylight Time, on May 20, 2008 or, in the event of the announcement of an Amended Bid Date, the date specified in the Amended Notice.
+Award of the Bonds will be made on or before 4:00 P.M.
+Eastern Standard Time, on December 9, 2008 or, in the event of the announcement of an Amended Bid Date, the date specified in the Amended Notice.
 The Bonds will be sold to the bidder making a bid conforming to the terms of the offering which, on the basis of the lowest net effective interest rate for the Bonds, determined in the manner hereinafter stated, is the best bid, subject to the right of the undersigned in their sole discretion to reject any and all bids.
-The net effective interest rate for the Bonds shall be the interest rate determined on a true interest cost ("TIC") basis by doubling the semi-annual interest rate, compounded semi-annually, necessary to discount the debt service payments to the date of delivery of the Bonds, June 5, 2008, to the price bid, including interest accrued to the date of delivery, if any.
+The net effective interest rate for the Bonds shall be the interest rate determined on a true interest cost ("TIC") basis by doubling the semi-annual interest rate, compounded semi-annually, necessary to discount the debt service payments to the date of delivery of the Bonds, December 18, 2008, unless otherwise announced in an amended notice, to the price bid, including interest accrued to the date of delivery, if any.
 In the event of more than one bid specifying such lowest rate, the Bonds will be awarded to the bidder whose bid is selected by lot from among all such lowest bids.